infumap/infumap/tools/gpu/text_embedding/README.md

 - accepts JSON batches at `POST /embed`
 - loads the embedding model once at startup
 - returns one embedding per input in request order
-- caches the model files under `tools/text_embedding/models` by default
+- caches the model files under `tools/gpu/text_embedding/models` by default

 ## Default Layout

 By default:

 - the HTTP service listens on `127.0.0.1:8789`
-- model files live under `tools/text_embedding/models`
+- model files live under `tools/gpu/text_embedding/models`
-- the launcher creates or reuses `tools/text_embedding/.venv`
+- the launcher creates or reuses `tools/gpu/text_embedding/.venv`
-- the launcher installs Python `fastembed`, `fastapi`, and `uvicorn`
+- the launcher installs Python `fastembed-gpu`, `fastapi`, and `uvicorn` on GPU hosts by default, and otherwise falls back to `fastembed`

 ## Start The Service